Rijad-Ismailovic/Anime_Review_Sentiment_Detection/README.md

 - **Accuracy: 88%.**

 ### Comparisons:
-- Compared the model with other popular models on the test data.
+- Compared the model with other popular models on the test data.(Vader, TextBlob Flair)

 ### Testing on AI-generated reviews:
 - Long reviews (as in the dataset): **100% accuracy.**